Updated: 27 Mar 2026

 -

-The Customer undertakes that it will ensure that its instructions, its use, and any other processing of Personal Data provided by the Company will comply with all Applicable Data Protection Laws, regulations, and rules applicable in relation to the Data made available by the Customer.
+The Customer undertakes that it will ensure that its instructions, its use, the Customer Personal Data it makes subject to the Company Services and any other processing of Personal Data provided by the Company will comply with all Applicable Data Protection Laws, regulations, and rules applicable in relation to the Data made available by the Customer.

 -